These Lightroom Classic presets are for landscape astrophotography and they aren't your typical one-click presets.

 3 - Color correction: with this preset you will get a correct base exposure, contrast and saturation for your image, that can later be adjusted if needed (keep in mind this isn't the same as color grading, that's the next step).

-In this gallery you can see and compare on the same picture the different options you will get with the base presets:
+In this gallery you can check and compare on the same picture the different options you will get with the base presets:

-5 - Noise reduction and sharpness: here you can apply noise reduction and sharpness to your image, this will help getting rid of the typical grain on digital photography caused by long exposures, but maintaining great level of sharpness and detail on the picture.
+5 - Noise reduction and sharpness: you can apply noise reduction and sharpness to your image, this will help to get rid of the typical grain on digital photography caused by long exposures and high ISO, but maintaining great level of sharpness and detail on the picture.

 B - Enhance foreground: this preset will let you brighten a dark area.
 This is useful for foregrounds so you can recover information and show more detail that otherwise wouldn't be visible.

 C - Highlight star: by using this adjustment brush you can highlight the brightest stars on the sky, or maybe use the tool to stand out a constellation, for example.

 D - Darken sky: sometimes after editing a picture the sky doesn't appear too dark.
 With this tool you can darken the sky so the stars will stand out a bit more against a darker sky.

 E - Reduce light pollution: light pollution is the worst astrophotography enemy.
 Sometimes we can't avoid it, but we can reduce it in post production with this local adjustment.

 F - Attenuate stars: during summer on the southern hemisphere we see the less interesting part of the Milky Way, that has less stars than the core.
 For those kind of pictures we can use this tool to reduce the amount of stars that are around the galaxy to make it stand out a bit more.